 Presumption of full-time self-employment

-If you’re self-employed and also have a part-time job, the so-called presumption rule applies: for Freiberufler (those working in the liberal professions) and Gewerbetreibende (traders who don’t have a liberal profession) who work at least 20 hours a week on their part-time job and whose earned income is at least 50% of the monthly reference amount, the following rebuttable presumption applies: full-time self-employment is ruled out on the presumption that there’s simply no time left for full-time self-employment.
+If you’re self-employed and also have a part-time job, the so-called presumption rule applies.
+For liberal professionals 💬 Freiberufler and commercial traders who work at least 20 hours per week in their part-time job and earn at least 50% of the monthly reference amount, the law assumes the following:

 What happens if I’m full-time self-employed but also a part-time employee?